visgl/loaders.gl/docs/modules/pmtiles/formats/pmtiles.md

 The pmtiles header has a metadata field that can store arbitrary JSON metadata about the tileset.
 This means that for MVT pmtiles, [TileJSON](/docs/modules/mvt/formats/tilejson) is typically available in the PMTiles header.

+## Advanced Features

+pmtiles supports refreshing the index if the underlying PMTiles file is rewritten and the storage backend supports ETag headers (which Amazon S3 does).